SSATVIK-ALTRAN/simple-java-maven-app/README.md

-# simple-java-maven-app Change made from local1
+# simple-java-maven-app Change made from local1 from local2

 This repository is for the
 [Build a Java app with Maven](https://jenkins.io/doc/tutorials/build-a-java-app-with-maven/)